Rethinking plastic packaging – towards a circular economy

-Brewing up breakthroughs with biodegradable tea bags
+Breakthroughs with biodegradable tea bags and seaweed sachets

 By committing to ambitious circular economy goals for plastic packaging, Unilever is contributing to tangible system change and sending a strong signal to the entire fast-moving consumer goods industry.
 Combining upstream measures on design and materials with post-use strategies demonstrates the system-wide approach that is required to turn the New Plastics Economy into reality.Dame Ellen MacArthur

 The movement to a circular economy approach for plastics requires change across more than just our industry.
 Focusing on the three themes of recycling, reuse and recyclability, the New Plastics Economy represents systems-level change, and working with others in the plastic packaging sector is critical to its success.